manudiv16/kms-to-secretsmanager/README.md

 # Kms Decrypt
-The objective is to create a kms key, encrypt a text and later decrypt it with a cloudformation to save it in the Secrets manager service.
+The objective is to create a KMS key, encrypt a text and later decrypt it with a Cloudformation to save it in the Secrets manager service.
 So we can save the encrypted password within our repositories by making a version control of it.
-- The first step that I have done has been the creation of a kms key through the aws cli
+- The first step that I have done has been the creation of a KMS key through the AWS CLI
 ```json
 $ aws kms create-key
 {